bayyangjie/Bank-Loan-Analysis/README.md

 In order to gain a comprehensive overview of the lending operations and monitor the performance of loans, we aim to create a grid view report categorized by 'Loan Status'.
 This report will serve as a valuable tool for analysing and understanding the key indicators associated with different loan statuses.
 By providing insights into metrics such as 'Total Loan Applications', 'Total Funded Amount', 'Total Amount Received', 'Month-to-Date (MTD) Funded Amount', 'MTD Amount Received', 'Average Interest Rate' and 'Average Debt-to-Income Ratio (DTI)', this grid view helps to drive data-driven decisions and assess the overall health of the loan portfolio.

 ## Dashboard #2 - Overview
+The Overview Dashboard aids in identifying trends, seasonal patterns and the distribution of loans across various categories like Employment lengths of borrowers, Loan purpose, Number of applications of each loan type and Home ownership types of borrowers.

 <img src = "https://github.com/bayyangjie/Bank-Loan-Analysis/blob/main/images/Overview.png?raw=true" width="100%"/>